 RECOMMENDED: 40 Dashing Dachshund Mixes

 Parents: American Bulldog x Pit Bull mix

-This crossbreed of the American Bulldog and the American Pit Bull Terrier grows to be 21 to 25 inches and weigh 40 to 100 lbs.
-With both parents labeled as pitbull-type dogs, the Bullypit is another classic example of a true Pitbull hybrid.
+This crossbreed of the American Bulldog and the American Pit Bull Terrier will grow to be 21 to 25 inches and weigh 40 to 100 lbs.
+With both parents labeled as “pitbull-type dogs,” the Bullypit is another classic example of a true Pitbull hybrid.

 Their coats are short, smooth and glossy.
-Plus, it can come in almost any pit color, including black, white, brown, and chocolate.
+Plus, it can come in almost any terrier-type colors, such as black, white, brown, and chocolate.
 Bullypits have quite the fearsome look with their large head, short muzzle and large mouth.

 But despite their appearances, they are fairly gentle and cuddly with their human family.
 After all, pit bull dogs are bred for companionship.
 Still, these dogs need roughly one to two hours of activity each day for maximum happiness.

 18. Pit Pei